Open Streets Salt Lake City

 Who is organizing Open Streets in Salt Lake City?

-Open Streets is a joint effort by Bike Utah, the statewide bicycle advocacy organization for Utah, the Salt Lake City Transportation Division, and tireless citizen volunteers.
+Open Streets is a joint effort by Bike Utah, the statewide bicycle advocacy organization for Utah, the Salt Lake City Transportation Division, the Salt Lake City Special Events Office, and tireless citizen volunteers.
 Bike Utah is working with community partners to organize sponsorships, outreach, volunteers, and supporting activities.
-Salt Lake City Transportation is facilitating route planning, logistics, permitting, and coordination of barricades and traffic control at intersections.
+Salt Lake City Special Events Office is facilitating route planning, logistics, permitting, and coordination of barricades and traffic control at intersections.
 Volunteers are donating their time to help in all aspects of organizing and carrying out the event.
-Performance Bicycle and the Alliance for Walking and Biking provided a start-up grant to help with initial costs of planning the Open Streets event.

 For more information about Open Streets Events in other places: